buttonpushertv/buttonpusherTTRPG/JSON Importing How To.md

 # Export Full JSON from FMG
 Export the "Full JSON" File from Fantasy Map Generator.

+In case you're curious, here is the JSON schema of an FMG JSON - [[FMG JSON SCHEMA]].
+More info can be found in the [Data model · Azgaar/Fantasy-Map-Generator Wiki · GitHub](https://github.com/Azgaar/Fantasy-Map-Generator/wiki/Data-model) page.

 # Export an SVG of the FMG map itself
 In FMG, under Options, choose the Layers Preset you would like to use.
 Using the Political Map layer preset works well for the world map.
 You can enable the Relief layer if you want to give your map a little extra detail.